Features Network Requirements Connections

-Sonos Connect: The Connect (formerly the ZP90 Zone Player)
+Sonos Multiroom Eco-System: The Connect (formerly the ZP90

 Sonos wireless multiroom music eco-system consisting of a family of wireless

 network speakers, players, and amplifiers.
-The Connect player is designed to be
+Start with the Connect and add Sonos

 Two Ways to Connect Wirelessly: Sonos brings great sounding